dimagi/commcare-cloud/docs/commcare-cloud/commands/index.md

 `--control` removed.
 For long-running commands, you will have to remain connected to the the control machine for the entirety of the run.

+### `--control-setup {yes,no}`

+Implies --control, and overrides the command's skip_setup_on_control_by_default value.

+If set to 'yes', the latest version of the branch will be pulled and commcare-cloud will have all its dependencies updated before the command is run.
+If set to 'no', the command will be run on whatever checkout/install of commcare-cloud is already on the control machine.
+Otherwise, this defaults to 'no' if command.skip_setup_on_control_by_default is True, otherwise to 'yes'.

 ## `cchq` alias